desaintmartin/hlsprovider/README.md

 * buffer progress report
 * error resilience (retry mechanism in case of I/O Errors)
 * accurate seeking (seek to exact position,not to fragment boundary)
+* AES-128 decryption (alpha release available in aes branch, please provide streams to test it)

 the following M3U8 tags are supported: